 - ONLINE:- When a database is in ONLINE state the database is available for access.
 The primary filegroup is online eventhough the undo phase of recovery may not have been completed.

-- OFFLINE:- When a database is in OFFLINE state then the database is not accessable for user connections.
+- OFFLINE:- When a database is in OFFLINE state then the database is not accessible for user connections.
 One can set the database to this state if you don’t want users to connect to the database.
-For example you have migrated the database to a new server and don’t want users to accidently connect to the Old SQL Server Database.
+For example you have migrated the database to a new server and don’t want users to accidentally connect to the Old SQL Server Database.

 - RESTORING:- When a database is in RESTORING state then it means one or more files of the primary filegroup is been restored or one or more secondary files are being resotored offline.